A Unifying Perspective on Multi-Calibration: Game Dynamics for Multi-Objective Learning: Introduction

-\paragraph{Simple and unifying framework.} In Section~\ref{section:differentpredictors}, we give a general overview of game dynamics as a concise and unifying framework for obtaining multi-objective learning guarantees.
-We apply these techniques to several problems in multi-calibration by introducing a general-purpose no-regret algorithm (Lemma~\ref{lemma:linearlearnernoregret}) for calibration-like objectives.
-In addition to simplifying past techniques and providing improved learning guarantees, our framework takes a step towards unifying seemingly different approaches used in the field.
+\textbf{1) Unifying framework.} In Section~\ref{section:dynamics}, we give an overview of game dynamics as a concise but general framework for obtaining multi-objective learning guarantees.
+To use these dynamics as a generic solution to various multicalibration problems, we introduce a powerful general-purpose no-regret algorithm (Theorem~\ref{theorem:multicalibration-objectives}) and a distribution-free best-response algorithm (Theorem~\ref{theorem:multicalibration-distribution-free-best-response}), for calibration-like objectives.
+This approach allows us to unify the diverse---and often, seemingly unrelated---algorithms that have been studied in the multicalibration literature, offering a general template for their derivation and analysis.

-\paragraph{Improved guarantees.} We show that our classical learning-in-games dynamics framework provides the best-known sample complexity rates for most multi-calibration objectives.
-In particular, for the problem of $\numcls$-class multi-calibration (for deterministic predictors) we obtain an exponential improvement in $\numcls$ over \citet{gopalanLowDegreeMulticalibration2022}, by using only $\bigO{\log(\numcls)/\epsilon^2}$ rather than $\bigO{\numcls/\epsilon^2}$ calls to an agnostic oracle.
-For moment multi-calibration we use $\bigO{1/\epsilon^3}$ samples or $\bigO{1/\epsilon^2}$ calls to an oracle to find a deterministic moment multi-calibrated predictor.
-This improves the state-of-the-art results of \citet{jungMomentMulticalibrationUncertainty2021} who uses $\bigO{1/\epsilon^4}$ samples or $\bigO{1/\epsilon^4}$ calls to an oracle.
-To achieve these improvements, we design a no-regret algorithm in Lemma~\ref{lemma:linearlearnernoregret} that works for any calibration-like functions---one that is fundamental to all applications of multi-calibration.

-\paragraph{Simplified results and new considerations.} In addition to the above improvements, we broadly match the best-known guarantees of most multi-calibrated settings while obviating the need for their individualized treatment, including for non-deterministic moment calibration and multi-calibration results of \citet{guptaOnlineMultivalidLearning2022,noarovOnlineMultiobjectiveMinimax2021} in Corollaries ~\ref{corr:nondeterministicmoment} and \ref{corr:multicalibration} respectively.
-We also show our game dynamics analysis extends to new variants of multi-calibration, such as in agnostic settings, and beyond multi-calibration, such as for multi-group fairness (matching \citep{toshSimpleNearoptimalAlgorithms2022}).